-- 1.8.1 Victims may be located anywhere on the floor of the evacuation zone. - 1.8.2 The victims take the form of a 5 cm diameter ball.
-Teams need to be prepared for minor variations. - 1.8.3 The victim represents a "person with life" and will be electrically conductive.
+1.8.1 Victims may be located anywhere on the floor of the evacuation zone.

+1.8.2 The victims take the form of a 5 cm diameter ball.
+Teams need to be prepared for minor variations.

+1.8.3 The victim represents a living person and will be electrically conductive.
 Its surface is silver and reflects light.